Airlines cancel more than 3,500 US flights over weekend

 Southwest Airlines also cited “weather and airspace congestion” Saturday in Florida, as well as a “technology issue.”
 It canceled about 1,000 flights over the weekend but said that as of 1 p.m.
 Eastern, it had no more cancellations on Sunday.

-American said Florida weather Saturday affected its operations, and it was recovering on Sunday.
+American said Florida weather Saturday affected its operations, and it was recovering today.

 Alaska Airlines seemed to be dealing with a separate issue.
 The airline said Sunday that weekend flight cancellations that began Friday have affected more than 37,000 customers and, further cancellations were possible.
 The airline declined to say why it canceled flights, but referred in its statement to contract negotiations with its pilots.
 Off-duty pilots picketed in several U.S. cities Friday over stalled negotiations.
 They have been without a new contract for three years.